A few notes on the following list of work at home gigs and sidehustles…

 Of course, there’s a lot more to it than that, and it’s not necessarily easy.
 But there are many people who make tens of thousands of dollars of passive income every month doing this.
 A great resource for learning how to do this is Udemy.

-Pizza Delivery – Similar to driving an Uber… Pizza delivery is probably not your life's ambition.
-But… if you need a side hustle to put some extra money in the bank or pay down debt, it might be an easy way to do it.
+Pizza Delivery – Like driving Uber, pizza delivery is probably not your life's ambition.
+But if you need a side hustle to put some extra money in the bank or pay down debt, it's one of the easiest ways to do it.

-Rather than driving for the large chains, there are many local shops that often pay better and if people buy their pizza on reputation (not on being cheap), the tips can often be higher.
-A person I know who did this for awhile was consistently earning $20-$30 an hour in tips driving for a "swank" pizza parlour that was known for great pizza… not for cheap pizza (no 2 for 1 deals here).
+Rather than driving for the large chains, there are many local shops that often pay better, and if people buy their pizza on reputation (not on being cheap), the tips can often be higher.
+A person I know who did this for a while was consistently earning $20-$30 an hour in tips driving for a “swank” pizza parlor known for great pizza… not for cheap pizza (no 2-for-1 deals here).

 The way he put it… if you take the pizza out of the equation… he was just driving around picking up cash.

-Social Media Manager – If you’re an online social butterfly and know your way around a few social networks… there are many small businesses and professionals like doctors and lawyers who will pay you to take care of their social media presence online.
+Social Media Manager – If you’re a social butterfly online and know your way around a few social networks… there are many small businesses and professionals like doctors and lawyers who will pay you to take care of their social media presence online.

-Web Design and SEO (search engine optimization) – There are a lot of people who have the knowledge and ability to design websites and optimize them for search engines… but what they may not realize is how valuable that skill can be, and what kind of service they can provide to others.
+Web Design and SEO (search engine optimization) – There are a lot of people who have the knowledge and ability to design websites and optimize them for search engines… but often overlooked is how valuable that skill can be and that it's a service you can provide others.

 If you don’t know any small business owners or local professionals who might benefit from having a great website (and being ranked high in the search engine results), put your shoes on and go find some.
 Use the same strategy outlined above under “Marketing Your Business Offline”.